-Your doctor may suggest removing your cataract using a new laser-assisted approach in certain situations, such as when correcting for astigmatism or when using a multifocal or extended-range intraocular lens (IOL).
+Your doctor may suggest removing your cataract using a laser-assisted approach in certain situations.
+The laser may be useful when correcting for astigmatism, aligning an astigmatism-correcting intraocular lens, or softening a dense cataract.

-During laser-assisted cataract surgery, your doctor uses the laser to make all incisions and to soften the cataract for removal by ultrasound (phacoemulsification).
-Then he or she may use the laser to correct any astigmatism and to accurately align the new astigmatism-correcting IOL (toric IOL) or other special lens.
+During laser-assisted cataract surgery, your doctor typically uses the laser to make all incisions and to soften the cataract for removal by ultrasound (phacoemulsification).

 Traditionally, phacoemulsification breaks up and removes the cloudy lens.
-In certain situations, either traditional or laser-assisted surgery may be the safer, preferred option.
-Talk with your surgeon about the best approach for you, and ask if he or she is experienced in laser-assisted cataract surgery.
+In certain situations, either traditional or laser-assisted surgery may be the preferred option.
+The jury is still out on the benefits of laser-assisted cataract surgery.
+Talk with your surgeon about the best approach for you.